mspnp/vnet-integrated-serverless-microservices/README.md

 ## Scenario

 The organization needs to digitally store the results of patient medical tests.
 Other internal and third-party systems will need to interface with this data via an API that allows reading and writing of the data.
 These interactions need to be recorded in an audit register.
 Access to the API needs to be managed by a system that allows for easy integration with different authentication mechanisms.
-APIs should not be publically accessible outside of a single managed endpoint.
+APIs should not be publicly accessible outside of a single managed endpoint.
 All code and infrastructure deployment should be automated.

 ## Solution Architecture